richgel999/neural_tex_block_compression/README.md

 ## Status

-This is a deliberately simple research testbed for learning and experimentation, not a codec.
-Nothing is tuned.
+This is a deliberately simple research testbed for learning and experimentation, not a fully fleshed out codec yet (but it's close - the latent texture, neural net weights, and metadata is written to disk).

 A CUDA backend (`--cuda`) trains everything about 25x faster than the CPU, which is what made the sweeps in [Neural block texturing](#neural-block-texturing) practical: per-pixel multi-channel selectors chosen by exhaustive search plus an ES-trained block